damiansarnecki/damiansarnecki/README.md

-### Hi there 👋
+### 👋 Hi there
 Im 20 years old programmer.
 I currently work as Blockchain Developer at HashUp.
-Currently learning React, Web3 and Solidity.
+Currently seeking knowledge in React, Web3 and Solidity.
+Love to learn new technologies and teach it to others

 ### ⚡ Technologies
 ![Solidity](https://img.shields.io/badge/Solidity-%23363636.svg?style=flat-square&logo=solidity&logoColor=white)